Responsibilities and Work Procedures

 The Responsibilities of the Board of Directors

 The Board of Directors is responsible for the organization and administration of the company and the Group in accordance with the Swedish Companies Act and also appoints the President and CEO, the Audit Committee and the Remuneration Committee.
 In addition, the Board of Directors determines the President and CEO's salary and other remuneration.
 The Board meets a minimum of six times annually.
-The Board of Directors of Securitas AB have approved a number of policies that apply to governance.
+The Board of Directors of Securitas AB has approved a number of policies that apply to governance.

 The Board ensures the quality of financial reporting through Group Policies, procedures and frameworks, clear structures with defined responsibilities and through documented delegation of authority.
 The board has formed a Remuneration Committee and an Audit Committee.